tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 client_/server_application_traffic_secret_N and its associated traffic keys as soon as possible.
-Note: The client_/server_application_traffic_secret_N and its associated traffic keys can only be deleted after receiving the `ExtendedKeyUpdate(new_key_update)` message.
+Note: The client_/server_application_traffic_secret_N and its associated traffic keys can only be deleted by the responder after receiving the `ExtendedKeyUpdate(new_key_update)` message.

 When using this extension, it is important to consider its interaction with